 The price per common share offered hereby will exceed the pro forma book value per share as of June 30, 2009, after giving effect to this offering and the concurrent private placement.
 Therefore, purchasers of the common shares in this offering will realize an immediate dilution in the book value of their common shares.
 Pro forma book value per share is determined by subtracting our total liabilities from our total assets and dividing the remainder by the number of common shares that will be outstanding after this offering and the concurrent private placement.
 Pro forma book value per share excludes the effects of LTIP units and common shares issuable upon conversion of LTIP units.
-The following table illustrates the dilution to purchasers of common shares sold in this offering and the concurrent private placement, based on an assumed offering price of \$ per common share (the midpoint of the price range set forth on the front cover page of this prospectus) and assuming underwriting discounts and commissions and estimated expenses of this initial public offering of \$
+The following table illustrates the dilution to purchasers of common shares sold in this offering and the concurrent private placement, based on the sale of shares in this offering and shares in the concurrent private placement at an assumed offering price of \$ per common share (the midpoint of the price range set forth on the front cover page of this prospectus) and assuming underwriting discounts and commissions and estimated expenses of this initial public offering of \$ per share.

-Price per share to investors in this offering and the concurrent private placement(1) Book value per share as of June 30, 2009, before giving effect to this offering and the concurrent private placement 23.87 Increase in book value per share attributable to this offering and the concurrent private placement(2) Pro forma book value per share after giving effect to this offering and the concurrent private placement(3) \$ Dilution per share to new investors
+Price per share to investors in this offering and the concurrent private placement(1)

+Book value per share as of June 30, 2009, before giving effect to this offering and the concurrent private placement

+Increase in book value per share attributable to this offering and the concurrent private placement(2)

+Pro forma book value per share after giving effect to this offering and the concurrent private placement(3)

+Dilution per share to new investors
-- Before deducting the underwriting discounts and commissions and estimated expenses payable by us in this offering. - After deducting the underwriting discounts and commissions and estimated expenses payable by us in this offering.

-Based on an assumed price per share of \$, the offering price will be equal to % of the June 30, 2009 book value per share.
+- (1) Before deducting the underwriting discounts and commissions and estimated expenses payable by us in this offering. - (2) After deducting the underwriting discounts and commissions and estimated expenses payable by us in this offering. - (3) Based on an assumed price per share of \$, the offering price will be equal to % of the June 30, 2009 book value per share.